cpurificacao/cpurificacao/README.md

 ![](https://github-readme-stats.vercel.app/api?username=cpurificacao&count_private=1&show_icons=1&theme=omni)

-Profissional com mais de 5 anos de experiência na área de tecnologia e inovação, tendo atuado em diversas frentes ao longo deste tempo, mas com ênfase na engenharia de software.

-Me considero apaixonado por todo o mundo da tecnologia e inovação, especialmente em tópicos da engenharia e do pensamento analítico-crítico.
-Possuo uma mente empreendedora e curiosa e visão de dono, sempre prezando pela qualidade e buscando pela melhoria contínua.
-Além disso, adoro ajudar pessoas a conhecerem, se desenvolverem e se apaixonarem pelo universo da programação.

-Ao longo da minha carreira, atuei com a engenharia de soluções, P&D, análise de requisitos e sistemas e gestão de projetos.

-Ferramentas e tecnologias com as quais trabalhei:
+A self-taught software engineer with more than 5 years of experience in the area of technology and innovation, having acted on several fronts throughout this time, but with an emphasis on the technical area.

+I'm passionate about the whole world of technology and innovation, especially on engineering and thought topics analytical-critical.
+I've an entrepreneurial and curious mind and owner vision, always valuing quality and seeking for continuous improvement.
+Besides, I love helping people get to know them, develop and fall in love with the programming universe.

+Throughout my career, I've worked with solutions engineering, R&D, requirements and systems analysis and project management.

+Tools and technologies I worked with:

-- JavaScript, TypeScript, Node.js, Python e PHP;
+- JavaScript, TypeScript, Node.js, Python and PHP;
-- MySQL, SQL Server, SQLite e MongoDB;
+- SQL, NoSQL, MySQL, SQL Server, SQLite and MongoDB;
-- Docker e Kubernetes;
-- AWS Cloud Computing;
+- AWS Cloud Computing, Docker and Kubernetes;
-- Git, GitHub, GitLab e BitBucket;
+- Git, GitHub, GitLab and BitBucket;
-- Jira, Jira Software e Jira Service Management.
+- Jira, Jira Software and Jira Service Management.

 ### What am I currently studying?